 From the East fjords, we travel to Lake Myvatn, the winter paradise in the north of Iceland.
 We capture interesting winter scenes such as horses and turf houses on our way north.
 We head to the majestic waterfall Dettifoss, where we’ll photograph sunset before we check in our hotel in Myvatn.

 For the next three nights we’ll stay at the same hotel in Myvatn, and each day/night we go to new locations.
 If we have downtime in the Myvatn area, between sunrise and sunset, we can visit the Myvatn Nature Baths to relax and charge our batteries for the next shooting session.

 We will photograph and visit many of the most spectacular waterfalls in Iceland, such as Goðafoss, Aldeyjarfoss and Hrafnabjargafoss.
 These waterfalls are fantastic in the winter mood, and quite remote.

-The Myvatn basin sits squarely on the Mid-Atlantic Ridge, and many of the interesting sights are volcanic or geothermal features.
+The Myvatn basin sits squarely on the Mid-Atlantic Ridge, and many of the exciting sights are volcanic or geothermal features.
 Last volcanic eruption in Myvatn area was quite recently or in September 1984 in Krafla.

 This area in the North of Iceland is the perfect location for Aurora Borealis (Northern Lights) photography as there is no light pollution and the options of the reflecting lake and other interesting foregrounds.

 DAY 9 – MYVATN AND NORTH COASTLINE